dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+My alphabet is based on the Morse Code, where the order of the goes from top to bottom.
+I will have animations with transitions from a dot to a dash and vice versa.
+I have a few ideas about how to remove dots or dashes when not needed anymore.

-The three parameters per letter:
+The six parameters per letter:
-  * `size` : radius of the second circle
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `first` : Object shape(dot or dash) or null; of the first character
-  * `offsety` : y offset of the second circle relative to the first one
+  * `second` : Object shape(dot or dash) or null; of the second character
+  * `third` : Object shape(dot or dash) or null; of the third character
+  * `fourth` : Object shape(dot or dash) or null; of the fourth character
+  * `fifth` : Object shape(dot or dash) or null; of the fifth character
+  * `offset` : the offset in the y axis; the more characters the smaller the offset(offset = # of null’s)